KASHMIR BHAVAN

 A unit of Kashmiri Hindu Cultural Welfare Trust (R), Bengaluru

-The Kashmiri Hindu Samiti (KHS) Bangalore was established in 1990.
-It gained momentum under the leadership of Shri R K Mattoo who was unanimously elected as its President to oversee the welfare of the displaced community.
+The Kashmiri Hindu Samiti (KHS), Bangalore, established in 1990, gained significant momentum under the leadership of Shri R. K. Mattoo, who was unanimously elected as its President to oversee the welfare of the displaced community.
+In its early years, monthly meetings were held at the office of Late Shri G. L. Saproo, a Founder Trustee, located on JC Road.

-Initially, monthly meetings were held at the office of Late Shri G L Saproo, a founder member, located on JC Road.
-The displaced community faced challenges in securing school admissions, ration cards, gas connections, priority rail travel tickets, and admissions to professional and non-professional colleges, along with other forms of moral support, which were the primary needs KHS aimed to address.
+During this period, the displaced Kashmiri Pandit community faced numerous challenges in securing school admissions, ration cards, gas connections, priority railway tickets, and admissions to professional and non-professional colleges, along with the need for broader moral support.
+Addressing these urgent concerns became the primary mission of KHS.

 Evolution of Trust vis-a-vis Bhavan